Table of Contents

 Understanding blue balls and related conditions is quite essential to maintaining a healthy lifestyle in men.
 Everything you need to know from what it is to how to get rid of blue balls, will help you maintain an overall thriving reproductive health and keep away from unwanted health risks.

-This is a term that is quite commonly used, but what does it actually mean.
+This is a term that is quite commonly used, but what does it actually mean?
 ‘Blue balls’ is a common term used to describe pain or aching in the scrotum or balls.
-It occurs when you are sexually aroused for a long period of time and there is no ejaculation that follows it.
+It occurs when you are sexually aroused for a long period of time, and no ejaculation follows it.

 How to get rid of blue balls?

-It pretty much goes away on its own after some time but stretching or exercising can help relieve tension.
+Wondering how to get rid of blue balls?
+Well, it’s quite simple.
+In fact, It pretty much goes away on its own after some time, but stretching or exercising can help relieve tension.
 The easiest way to cure blue balls is through masturbation.

 Epididymal Hypertension/ Blue Balls

 Epididymal hypertension is another term used to describe it.
 This is because the epididymis is a long, coiled tube attached to the testicles.
-It stores sperm travelling from the testes and during sexual arousal there is a build-up of sperm, which adds onto the pressure caused by blood rushing to the genitals.
+It stores sperm traveling from the testes and during sexual arousal there is a build-up of sperm, which adds to the pressure caused by blood rushing to the genitals.